xe-rx/one-button/README.md

 ## Cursor
 - Cycles over **all interactive elements** (plots with or without towers, and between-round cards).
-- Cards reveal **every 10s of a round**, meaning players may have to commit early or risk missing better options.
+- Cards reveal **iteratively each cursor cycle**, meaning players may have to commit early or risk missing better options.
 - Timing is key: the cursor’s alternation is synced with a **ticking sound** woven into the soundtrack.
 - Optional **screen flash** for visual timing cues (black & white pixel aesthetic).